-- develop a procedure to warm-start the computation of lower bound sets; - study how warm-starting can be beneficial for other parts of the framework; - unveil new challenges that arise when introducing integer (non-binary) variables; - use four different problem classes that include both binary and integer variables to show that warm-starting significantly reduces the total computational time.
+- develop a multi-objective branch-and-bound framework that extends the bi-objective branch-and-bound literature for both combinatorial and integer problems; - use the linear relaxation as a lower bound set by extending the work of Gadegaard et al. (2019), and using upper bound sets from Klamroth, Lacour, and Vanderpooten (2015); - show how redundant half-spaces from the lower bound set can be removed efficiently; - propose a procedure to warm-start the computation of lower bound sets; - study how warm-starting can be beneficial for other parts of the framework; - unveil new challenges that arise when introducing integer (non-binary) variables; - use four different problem classes including both binary and integer variables to show that warm-starting significantly reduces the total computational time.